Francisco Gallardo & Audrey Samson (FRAUD), Michaela Büsse

 Published in K. Verlag’s Processing Process series, EURO—VISION draws on FRAUD’s ongoing, research-led inquiry into critical mineral governance.
 Combining interviews, visual essays, and commissioned texts, it opens new pathways for thinking about the entanglements between geology, economy, and power.
 At once analytical and imaginative, the book invites us to see the subterranean anew—not simply as a resource, but as a site of resistance, relation, and possible futures.

-FRAUD (Audrey Samson, Françîcco Gayardo, Gris Perla Amor, and Jefa Papi Chulo) is an undisciplinary collective whose practice interrogates UK and European legal systems that perpetuate resource- and commodity-oriented relations.
-Over the past four years, as part of their ongoing project EURO—VISION, FRAUD has critically examined the UK’s Critical Minerals Strategy and the EU’s Critical Raw Materials Act to inspire alternative cultural practices, political imaginations, and networks of mutuality and worldmaking.
-Former Somerset House Studios residents and current Stanley Picker Fellows (2024), in 2023 FRAUD was recognized as selected artists for Artangel’s Making Time.
-Their accolades also include the State of Lower Saxony – HBK Braunschweig Fellowship (2020) and the King’s College Cultural Institute Grant (2018).
-They have received commissions from Contemporary Art Archipelago (2022), the Istanbul Design Biennial (2020), RADAR Loughborough (2020), and the Cockayne Foundation (2018).
+FRAUD (Audrey Samson, Françîcco Gayardo, Gris Perla Amor, and Jefa Papi Chulo) is an undisciplinary pack whose practice interrogates UK and European legal systems that perpetuate resource- and commodity-oriented relations.
+Over the past several years, as part of their ongoing project EURO—VISION, FRAUD has critically examined the UK’s Critical Minerals Strategy and the EU’s Critical Raw Materials Act to inspire alternative cultural practices, political imaginations, and networks of mutuality and worldmaking.
+Former Somerset House Studios residents and current Stanley Picker Fellows (2024–25), in 2023 FRAUD was selected for Artangel’s Making Time.
+Their accolades also include the State of Lower Saxony HBK Braunschweig Fellowship (2020) and the King’s College Cultural Institute Grant (2018).
+They have been commissioned by Contemporary Art Archipelago (2022), the Istanbul Design Biennial (2020), RADAR Loughborough (2020), and the Cockayne Foundation (2018).
 FRAUD’s work is held in the permanent collections of the European Investment Bank Institute (Luxembourg) and the Art and Nature Center – Beulas Foundation (Spain).